 Day Cruise to Balos Lagoon & Gramvousa Island

 Day Cruise to Balos Beach and Gramvousa: Another top destination in the Chania region, Balos is a unique destination you cannot miss when visiting West Crete.
-Driving to Balos with your own car is not for everyone.
+Driving to Balos in your car is not for everyone.
 What’s more many car rental companies don’t allow drivers to venture along this road.
 Cruises come to the rescue!

 This day trip is a top seller in Crete.
 It offers great value for money and convenience while it lets you see a great deal of Crete’s natural beauties from the comfort of a boat.